mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-23 -- Rep. Debbie Wasserman Schultz (D) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-23)
 ### Committees
-Debbie Wasserman Schultz is the #3 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Debbie Wasserman Schultz is the #3 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Debbie Wasserman Schultz is the #13 Republican on the House Committee on Appropriations
+Debbie Wasserman Schultz is the #13 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```